Love Can't Turn Around: Impact and legacy

-Fact ranked "Love Can't Turn Around" number 7 in their list of "21 diva-house belters that still sound incredible" in 2014.

-Rolling Stone featured the song in their "20 Best Chicago House Records" list in 2014, writing, "This track is the result of a musical metamorphosis.
-It started with the Isaac Hayes 1975 original, "I Can't Turn Around".
+In 1994, French DJ Laurent Garnier named "Love Can't Turn Around" one of his favourites of all time, saying, "Mike Pickering played it at the Hacienda in early '87 — the beginning of house music in England.
+It was the first house track I heard, it introduced me to house music and it changed my life."
+In 2014, Fact ranked it number seven in their list of "21 Diva-House Belters That Still Sound Incredible".
+Same year, Rolling Stone magazine featured the song in their "20 Best Chicago House Records" list, writing, "This track is the result of a musical metamorphosis.
+It started with the Isaac Hayes 1975 original, 'I Can't Turn Around'.
 Steve "Silk" Hurley then re-recorded it as a house tune with vocalist Keith Nunnally — but this further transposed and reinterpreted version was the one that really took off.
 And how could it not?
 The robust, silky vocals of the late, great Darryl Pandy here are instant sunshine."

-Time Out magazine's 2015 list of "The 20 Best House Tracks Ever" included it as number 13, adding "originally a riff on a proto-house classic, Isaac Hayes's 1975 disco foray 'I Can't Turn Around', this collaboration between turbo-lunged singer Darryl Pandy and Farley Keith blew the roof off house music at the time.
+In 2015, Time Out magazine ranked it number 13 in their list of "The 20 Best House Tracks Ever", saying, "Originally a riff on a proto-house classic, Isaac Hayes's 1975 disco foray 'I Can't Turn Around', this collaboration between turbo-lunged singer Darryl Pandy and Farley Keith blew the roof off house music at the time.
 It still has the distinction of being a true crossover hit that's maintained its dancefloor appeal decades on."
+In 2024, Classic Pop ranked "Love Can't Turn Around" number 12 in their list of "Top 20 80s House Hits".